Team Members ()

 Report.
 It’s sometimes appropriate for the investigator to prepare a report.
 Regardless of its form and remembering it could become evidence in further legal proceedings, the report should: present all the relevant information identified during the course of the investigation; analyze it; and contain findings of fact and, if the investigator is charged with making a determination, their conclusions.
 The employer is generally not obligated to providing a copy of the final report to the parties or to anyone else, and ideally circulate it only among the final decision-makers to protect confidentiality and the possibility that it’s privileged and not subject to disclosure in any legal proceeding.

-Please contact your McInnes Cooper lawyer or any member of the Labour & Employment Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of the Labour & Employment Team @ McInnes Cooper to discuss conducting your workplace investigation and check out our MC Training Workshop, Elements of an Effective Workplace Investigation, to train your managers on how to conduct a proper workplace investigation.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.